-High purity (99.999%) antimony, arsenic and selenium in appropriate atomic per cent proportions were weighed into a quartz glass ampoule (6 mm diameter).
-The ampoule (7 g total) was sealed at a pressure of 10^{-4} Torr $(10^{-2}$ N m-2) and heated in a rotating furnace at around 950°C for 24 h, submitted to a longitudinal rotation of $1/3 \text{ rev min}^{-1}$ in order to ensure homogeneity of the molten material.
-It was then immersed in a receptacle containing water in order to solidify the material quickly, avoiding crystallization of the compound.
+High purity (99.999%) copper, germanium and tellurium in appropriate atomic percent proportions were weighed into a quartz glass ampoule (6 mm diameter).
+The contents of the ampoule (7 g total) were sealed at a pressure of 10^{-4} Torr $(10^{-2}$ N m^{-2}) and heated in a rotating furnace at around 1373 K for 72 h, submitted to a longitudinal rotation of 1/3 rev min-1 in order to ensure the homogeneity of the molten material, and then quenched in liquid nitrogen to avoid the crystallization of the compound.
 The amorphous nature of the material was checked through a diffractometric X-ray scan, in a Siemens D500 diffractometer.
-The thermal behaviour was investigated using a Perkin-Elmer DSC7 differential scanning calorimeter with an accuracy of ±0.1°C. Temperature and energy calibrations of the instrument were performed using the well-known melting temperatures and melting enthalpies of high-purity zinc and indium supplied with the instrument.
-Powdered samples weighing about 20 mg (particles size around

-$40 \,\mu\text{m}$) were crimped in aluminium pans, an empty aluminium pan was used as reference, and a constant flow of nitrogen was maintained in order to drag the gases emitted by the reaction, which are highly corrosive to the sensory equipment installed in the DSC furnace.
+The thermal behaviour was investigated using a Perkin-Elmer DSC7 differential scanning calorimeter with an accuracy of ± 0.1 °C. Temperature and energy calibrations of the instrument were performed using the well-known melting temperatures and melting enthalpies of high-purity zinc and indium supplied with the instrument.
+Powdered samples weighing about 20 mg (particles size around 40 μm) were crimped in aluminium pans, an empty aluminium pan was used as reference, and a constant flow of nitrogen was maintained in order to drag the gases emitted by the reaction, which are highly corrosive to the sensory equipment installed in the DSC furnace.